M3gu627/Selinuim-Automation-/README.md

 comments are present in the code and will indicate lines that will need adjustment if ever the Xpath or Filepath needed to be changed.

+(if the trial has been exhausted in your email just use the syntax trick to make a new one ex: martingasper627@gmail.com -> m.artingasper627@gmail.com)
 (Note: CTRL + C in the terminal to terminate the run) (Feel free to Modify the CV Randomizer Table (index.html))